 The child is at the centre of all the decisions that a school make.
-Where possible students with SEND will be encouraged to take a full part in any decisions made, in collaboration with staff and parent/carers.
-In both Year 8 and 9 where their pathways are chosen Year 8, for Year 9 technology and performance subjects and Year 9 for GCSE options), the students are fully involved in the discussions, supported by the staff.
+Where possible students with SEND will be encouraged to take a full part in any decisions made, in collaboration with staff and parents.
+In both year 8 and 9 where their pathways are chosen (year 8, for year 9 technology and performance subjects and year 9 for GCSE options), the students are fully involved in the discussions, supported by the staff.